2023 Best Value Electromechanical Engineering Associate Degree Schools in Minnesota

 Full Electromechanical Engineering Technology at St Cloud Technical and Community College Report

 You’ll be in good company if you decide to attend Hennepin Technical College.
 It ranked #5 on our 2023 Best Value Electromechanical Engineering Associate Degree Schools in Minnesota list.
-Located in the suburb of Brooklyn Park, Hennepin Technical College is a public college with a small student population.
+Located in the large suburb of Brooklyn Park, Hennepin Technical College is a public college with a small student population.

 In-state tuition fees for undergraduate students at Hennepin Technical College are $5,881 per year.
 After completing their Associate Degree, electromechanical engineering tech graduates from Hennepin Technical College carry an average student debtload of $18,106.